BruceZu/galvanize_capstone/README.md

 ![Legislation Search Page](img/legislation_search.png)

-From these pages, most fields and url links for each piece of legislation was scraped and dumped into a Mongo database for analysis.
-This data was then pulled from Mongo to scrape additional bill details - such as the bill text, the number of amendments, and cosponsor information - from the urls stored.
+From these pages, most fields and url links for each piece of legislation were scraped and dumped into a Mongo database for analysis.
+Since there were almost 450 web pages to be scraped, four processes were threaded and joined to gather this data quickly.

+Once in Mongo, this data was then pulled to scrape additional bill details - such as the bill text, the number of amendments, and cosponsor information - from the urls stored.

 ### Step 2: Modeling